maps-on-blackboard/maps-on-blackboard-wintersmith/contents/articles/web-mercator-tiles-map/index.md

 And we are done.

-**Future:** While writing this blog I was thinking that its not difficult to modify `web-mercator-tiles` ([github source][2]) for making it generic.
+**Future:** While writing this blog I was thinking that its not difficult to modify [web-mercator-tiles][2] for making it generic.
 Generic here I mean for any projection.
 Right  now itself projection transformer is not part of this module and I can initiate the instance with  projection extent and maximum resolution.
-Then the tiles detail can be calculated easily for any projection.
+Then the tiles detail can be calculated easily for any projection. **Update:** Here is the generic map tiles calculation module [map-the-tiles][7].

 Other basic functionality of any map is navigation. `pan` and `zoom` can also be achieved using some gesture library.
 I am thinking of using [hammer.js][6].
 Certainly I'll try this as my next exercise.